jchen1981/OrderShapeEM/README.md

 ### An Example
-We illustrate the usage of tdfdr package using simulated data.
+We illustrate the usage of OrderShapeEM package using simulated data.

 ```
 require(OrderShapeEM)